 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-I can't stand it anymore!
-Before continuing to tell you more about Flores, I MUST show you this video: a charming manta ray and its friends, met in the Komodo Marine Park...
+I don't want to do it anymore !
+Before continuing to tell you about Flores, I MUST show you this video: a charming manta ray and her friends, met in the marine park of Komodo...
 A fabulous corner of Indonesia for divers, the ultimate goal of my crossing of Flores from east to west.

 Diving with the mantas in Komodo

-The short video that you will find a little bit below was made at Canon 7Dby my little hands a little feverish, in the archipelago of Komodo.
-At the site called Karang Makassar, exactly.
+The short video that you will find a little bit below was made at Canon 7DBy my little hands, a little feverish, in the Komodo archipelago.
+At the site called Karang Makassar, very exactly.

-There, the mantas do not stop to tumble, often in groups of three, four or five ...
-All in a water at 28 ° C, less than 10 meters deep.
-And (it's rare in the area), there was not too much power for once.
+There, mantas keep on coming, often in groups of three, four or five...
+All this in water at 28°C, less than 10 meters deep.
+And (it is rare in this area), there was not too much current for once.

 An hour of non-stop show.
 (Sigh…)

-Besides, they're not shy, the Komodo mantas.
-One of them, more curious than the others, came to greet me with a graceful unrolling of wrist, uh... horn, uh... what's that thing called again?
+Besides, they are not shy, the Komodo mantas.
+One of them, more curious than the others, came to greet me with a graceful roll of the wrist, uh... of the horn, uh... what is it called, this thing?

 Ah, yes, it's a horn.
-A cephalic horn, even, according to Wikipedia.
-Or a rostrum, as reported me Johanne, a reader of the blog.
+A cephalic horneven, according to Wikipedia.
+Or a rostrum, as Johanne, a reader of the blog, pointed out to me.